No-Cash-7970/duckySigner/README.md

 go mod download
 ```

+> [!TIP]
+> Depending on your operating system, you may need to set the environment variable `CGO_ENABLED=1` to run certain commands.
+This is especially the case with Windows.
+In a Bash shell, run `export CGO_ENABLED=1`.
+If using Windows, you can use Windows Command Prompt to run `set CGO_ENABLED=1`.
+>
+> These commands only set `CGO_ENABLED=1` for the current terminal (or Command Prompt) session and do not persist after exiting the terminal.

 ### Installation on Windows[^1]

 You must have the correct version of `gcc` and the necessary runtime libraries installed on Windows.
 One method to do this is using [MSYS2](https://www.msys2.org/).
 To begin, install MSYS2 using their installer.
 Once you installed MSYS2, open a MINGW64 (a component of MSYS) shell and run: